 The selection of the potential mineralization model and exploration targets will be based on the local geology, and the trenching, drilling, and assay results of the samples collected.
 The planned exploration activities are aimed at delineating the mineral deposits and determining whether the deposits are economically feasible mining resources.
-No explosives will be used during the exploration phase.

-2.2.1 Detailed Exploration (Drilling)
+2.2.2 Detailed Exploration (Drilling)

-Should analyses by an analytical laboratory yield positive results, holes are drilled, and drill samples are collected for further analysis.
+Should analyses by an analytical laboratory yield positive results, drilling commences, and drill samples are collected for further analysis.
 This determines the depth of the potential mineralization.
-If necessary, new access tracks to the drill sites will be created and drill pads at which to set up the rig will be cleared.
+If necessary, new access tracks to the drill sites are created and drill pads at which to set up the rig are cleared.
 Two widely used drilling options may be adopted - the Reverse Circulation (RC) drilling method and/or the Diamond (Core) drilling method.
 The RC drilling method uses a pneumatic hammer, which drives a rotating tungsten-steel bit.
 RC Drilling produces an uncontaminated large-volume sample, which comprises rock chips.
 It is relatively quicker and cheaper when compared to other techniques like Diamond Drilling.
 However, diamond drilling may also be considered for this exploration program, for better geological control and to perform processing trials.

-A typical drilling site consists of a drill-rig and support vehicles as well as a drill core and geological samples store.
+A typical drilling site consists of a drill-rig and support vehicles, as well as a core and geological samples store.
 A drill equipment parking and maintenance yard may be set up (including a fuel and lubricants storage facility).